joncto/research-services/docs/solrwayback/get-started.md

 ## Open SolrWayback
 Navigate to your virtual desktop.

-Double-click the **browser-icon SolrWayback**.
+Double-click the browser-icon "SolrWayback".

 ## Login to SolrWayback
-Enter the username and password provided by your instructor.
+Enter username and password (provided by your instructor).

 After login, you should be redirected to the front page of the SolrWayback service.

 If not, contact your instructor which will provide the url of the service.

 ----